Pastilla is a monument of Moroccan cuisine that is synonymous with refinement and delicacy.

 But it’s not only about the Moors.
 It is believed that pastilla also has Sephardic Jewish origins.
 Indeed, after the expulsion of the Jews from Spain by Isabelle I, there was a great wave of emigration of Jews in North Africa.
 They also brought their know-how and traditions with them.

-The traditional and authentic recipe of pastilla calls for pigeon.
+The traditional and authentic recipe of pastilla calls for pigeon, although Cornish hen can be used too.
+Farm-raised chicken, that is more tender, works as well.

 In addition to being served in all the Moroccan restaurants around the world, pastilla is the dish that is served at most celebrations, including weddings, births, circumcisions, etc.